 CDC is recommending universal indoor masking for all teachers, staff, students and visitors to schools, regardless of vaccination status.
 Since children under 12 are not yet eligible for the COVID-19 vaccine, CDC recommends they also wear a mask outdoors when in crowded settings and social distancing is not possible.
 CDC recommends schools maintain at least 3 feet of physical distance between students’ desks in classrooms.
 When combined with wearing face masks, this should help reduce any spread of COVID-19.

 The Asthma and Allergy Foundation of America (AAFA) recommends that people with asthma try to find a face mask that is comfortable and breathable.
+They have also released a COVID-19 and Asthma Toolkit for Schools.
 People with asthma can wear masks and it does not impact their oxygen levels.
 Data from a study presented at the 2021 American Academy of Allergy, Asthma, and Immunology (AAAAI) meeting found that wearing a face mask does not affect oxygen saturation levels, whether the wearer has asthma or not.
 Oxygen saturation levels among study participants were between 93-100%, with an average of 98% for people with asthma.
 Normal oxygen saturation is between 96-98%.

 We recognize that for many people, masks are inconvenient and not always comfortable.
 Try on a variety of masks, materials and styles to see what is comfortable for you and your family.
 Face masks made from 100% cotton T-shirts or fabric maybe more comfortable than other materials.
 Clear masks or cloth masks with a clear plastic panel are an alternative type of mask for people who interact with young children or students learning to read, or people with disabilities.
 If you have a mask with a vent or valve, check the inside of the mask.
 If you see fabric inside that covers the valve or vent, then the mask is OK to wear.
 If you see the vent or valve from the inside of the mask, you should not wear the mask because droplets from your mouth and nose can pass through the valve as you exhale.
 For kids to be compliant, it may be helpful to involve them in choosing their masks and let them practice wearing them at home.